 There are many examples of cooperative approaches to digitalisation that harness new technologies for public good.
-Community-owned internet service providers in the United States, for example, have been shown to be cheaper than private services in a vast majority of cases.82
+Community-owned internet service providers in the United States, for example, have been shown to be cheaper than private services in a vast majority of cases.102

 Among these examples is a growing movement for platform cooperatives.
-Its aim is to create digital platforms that are wholly owned by workers, users and other participating stakeholders, for example taxi drivers owning and operating their own digital platform to constrain the dominance of platform monopolies.83 Europe has a large and diverse landscape of organisations and projects working on digital social innovation, trying to shape digital systems for the common good.84 shape their digital lives as part of a transformation enabled by the Green New Deal for Europe.
+Its aim is to create digital platforms that are wholly owned by workers, users and other participating stakeholders, for example taxi drivers owning and operating their own digital platform to constrain the dominance of platform monopolies.
+103 Europe has a large and diverse landscape of organisations and projects working on digital social innovation, trying to shape digital systems for the common good.
+104